 A potential Norfolk casino took one step closer to reality.

-On Monday, the All In for Norfolk Casino Committee officially kicked off its campaign to bring a casino resort to the southeastern Virginia city.
+On Monday, the All In for Norfolk Casino Committee officially kicked off its campaign to bring a Norfolk casino to life.

 If a referendum passes during the general election on Nov.
 3, a $500 million casino-resort could come to downtown Norfolk.

 The city of Norfolk and the Pamunkey Indian Tribe will work together on the project.
-The tribe first announced plans for a casino in Norfolk in December 2018.
+The tribe first announced plans for a Virginia casino in December 2018.
 The following month, the Norfolk City Council voted to partner with the tribe on the Norfolk Resort & Casino.

 Getting a yes vote on Norfolk casino